The Grand View of Rome published by Giuseppe Vasi in 1765 was accompanied by two large

 sun which occurs only during the weeks close to the summer solstice.

-The flag (white cross on a red background) on the building next to the church (Palazzo Magistrale) indicates that the location is under the jurisdiction of the Sovereign Military Order of Malta.
+The flag (white cross on a red background) on the building next to the church (Villa Magistrale) indicates that the location is under the jurisdiction of the Sovereign Military Order of Malta.

 This section of the etching shows a nice view of the walls between Porta S. Paolo and